Professor Molchanov: Passenger ship

 The ship was converted for passenger use, and is now operated by Oceanwide Expeditions for expedition cruising in high latitudes.
 She has one suite, 23 twin cabins and 2 triple cabins.
 The public areas consist of a lounge and bar, small library, infirmary, and sauna.
 The dining room also serves as a lecture room.
 There are viewing areas on the open deck and passengers are usually welcome on the bridge.
 She has Zodiac craft for landings and wildlife viewing.

+Arrest

+On 31 August 2026, the ship was seized in Barentsburg, Svalbard, following an order from the Norwegian Nord-Troms and Senja District Court at the request of the Ukrainian state-owned company Naftogaz.
+The seizure was part of enforcement of a 2023 arbitral award ordering Russia to pay Naftogaz US$4.22 billion, plus interest and legal costs, for Russia's 2014 seizure of its assets in Crimea.
+The vessel was prohibited from leaving Barentsburg.